 Since its inception, the Bond Bank has issued bonds for its non guaranteed program pursuant to a General Resolution adopted on December 1, 1978, as amended from time to time (the "1978 Resolution").
-Over the years, the 1978 Resolution had grown increasingly obsolete.
 On July 14, 2005, the Bond Bank adopted a new General Resolution (the "2005 Resolution").
-While substantially similar to the 1978 Resolution, the 2005 Resolution contained a number of improvements, including a flexible reserve fund sizing requirement, wholesale changes in permitted investments, and the ability to meet its reserve fund requirement with surety bond policies and other credit facilities, and a streamlined approach to calling bonds for early redemption.
+While substantially similar to the 1978 Resolution, the 2005 Resolution contained a number of improvements, including a flexible reserve fund sizing requirement, wholesale changes in permitted investments, the ability to meet its reserve fund requirement with surety bond policies and other credit facilities, and a streamlined approach to calling bonds for early redemption.
 The Bond Bank has issued eight series of bonds under the terms of the 2005 Resolution, totaling \$295,571,000.
-Bonds issued under the 1978 Resolution are separately secured from all other bonds of the Bond Bank, including those issued under the 1978 Resolution.
+Bonds issued under the 2005 Resolution are separately secured from all other bonds of the Bond Bank, including those issued under the 1978 Resolution.
 The adoption of the 2005 Resolution has not resulted in any substantive change to the Bond Bank's overall program.

 The Bond Bank analyzes the cost effectiveness of the 1978 Resolution and the 2005 Resolution whenever a new issue of bonds is being considered.
 Due to the downgrades of the surety bond providers, this is no longer a viable method of funding the reserve fund.
-Depending on the structure of the new bonds and the reserve fund requirements, we analyze the best alternative by comparing the availability of investments in the market and the possibility of purchasing State of NH bonds.
-In fiscal year 2010, 2009 Series C and 2009 Series B were issued per the 2005 Resolution and State of NH bonds were purchased to fund the reserve fund, 2010 Series A Refunding Bonds were issued per the 1978 Resolution because the refunded bonds were issued under the 1978 Resolution (no reserve fund bonds were required), and 2009 Series D was sold per the 1978 Resolution and investments were purchased in the market to fund the reserve fund.
+Depending on the structure of the new bonds and the reserve fund requirements, we analyze the best alternative by comparing the availability of investments in the market and the possibility of purchasing State of New Hampshire bonds.
+In fiscal year 2011, all of the bonds were issued under the 1978 Resolution.
+A State of New Hampshire bond was purchased to fund the reserve fund for the 2010 Series B issue.
+No reserve fund bonds were required for the 2010 Series D or 2011 Series A issues because the reserve fund balance was sufficient to meet the 1978 Resolution requirements.

 The Bond Bank has purchased surety bond policies to meet the reserve fund requirements for bonds issued under the terms of the 2005 Resolution.
-Several downgrades of the surety providers occurred between September 2009 and October 2010.
+Several downgrades of the surety providers occurred between September 2009 and December 2010.
+The ratings have not changed since December 22, 2010.
 The table below summarizes the surety policies purchased by the Bond Bank:

-Surety Amount of Ratings Ratings Ratings

-Provider Surety as of September 28 , 2009 as of September 9, 2010 as of October 25, 2010

-Policies

-Moody's S&P Fitch Moody's S&P Fitch Moody's S&P Fitch

-Assured Guaranty \$3,420,269 Aa3 AAA AA+ Aa3 AAA withdrawn Aa3 AA+ withdrawn

-Municipal

-(formerly FSA)

-National Public \$8,247,430 Baa1 А withdrawn Baa1 А withdrawn Baa1 A withdrawn

-Finance

-(formerly MBIA

-Illinois)

-FGIC \$6,782,925 withdrawn withdrawn withdrawn withdrawn withdrawn withdrawn withdrawn withdrawn withdrawn
+Surety Provider Amount of Surety Policies Ratings as of September 28, 2009 Ratings as of September 9, 2010 as o Ratings f December 22, 2010 Moody's S&P Fitch Moody's S&P Fitch Moody's S&P Fitch Assured Guaranty Municipal (formerly FSA) \$3,420,269 Aa3 AAA AA+ Aa3 AAA Withdrawn Aa3 AA+ Withdrawn National Public Finance (formerly MBIA Illinois) \$8,247,430 Baal A Withdrawn Baal A Withdrawn Baal BBB Withdrawn FGIC \$6,782,925 Withdrawn Withdrawn Withdrawn Withdrawn Withdrawn Withdrawn Withdrawn Withdrawn Withdrawn

-\ On November 2, 2009, Assured Guaranty announced that, pending approval, FSA will be renamed to Assured Guaranty Municipal.
+On November 2, 2009, Assured Guaranty announced that, pending approval, FSA will be renamed to Assured Guaranty Municipal.

-\\ On February 18, 2009, MBIA Insurance Corporation ("MBIA") separated its operations into two entities with National Public Finance Guaranty Corporation ("National") (formerly MBIA Insurance Corp. of Illinois) becoming the public finance sector insurer/surety bond provider.
+On February 18, 2009, MBIA Insurance Corporation ("MBIA") separated its operations into two entities with National Public Finance Guaranty Corporation ("National") (formerly MBIA Insurance Corp. of Illinois) becoming the public finance sector insurer/surety bond provider.